-Soundproof systems will effectively block higher levels of noise than any individual soundproofing product.
+Soundproof systems will effectively block higher noise levels than any individual sound proofing party wall product.
 Combining various products into soundproof systems ensures a higher reduction across a broader range of frequencies; this ultimately stops higher levels of airborne sounds and vibration.

 Wall System 1 Specifications